-On October 31, 2020, we terminated the management agreement for the Capri Resort, formerly known as the Secrets Capri, with AMResorts, and the resort has been closed since then.
+On October 31, 2020, we terminated the management agreement for the Capri Resort, formerly known as the Secrets Capri, with AMResorts, which was subsequently sold in June 2021.
 In connection with the termination, we agreed to extend the term of the management agreement for Dreams Palm Beach to February 2025.